autometrics-dev/autometrics-ts/README.md

 will need to push them to an aggregating push gateway [like this one](https://github.com/zapier/prom-aggregation-gateway).

-Use the `init` function to configure the gateway URL that autometrics should push data to.
+Use the `init` function to configure the gateway URL that Autometrics should push the data to.
 You can also set the push interval with the `pushInterval` property (default is every 5000 miliseconds);

 ```typescript
 init({ pushGateway: "<link_to_gateway>" });